Enjoyweaver/enjoyweaver/README.md

 ```

 as that is applying 2/3's of the page to the text below that is underlined in orange, and now it can take up the whole screen.
-If you want to split the pages, then put the image section at 1/2 and the text section below at 1/2 as well, or you can play around
+If you want to split the page evenly between the two sides, then put the image section at 1/2 and the text section below at 1/2 as well, or you can play around
 with the layout and adjust it how you prefer.

-#### Text color and size
+### Text color and size

 In the image above, the color of the text is underlined in yellow and the size of the text is underlined in red.
 You can adjust the colors
 in the App.css page where it lists all of the colors for the themes.